DaviDevMod/focus-trap/README.md

 - The hook is stateless, thus it will never cause a rerender. :fire:

-- Errors are not thrown in production, since a web page can live without focus trap.
+- Errors are not thrown in production, since a web page can live without focus trap. :speak_no_evil:
   So it is possible, for example, to call the hook with no arguments without getting any feedback, the trap would just silently do nothing.

   However in development environment, errors are thrown if no valid `trapRoot` is provided or if at any given time, the trap doesn't contain at least one tabbable element.
 More errors may be added in the future.